liamgentile/GuessPaintingYear/README.md

 - Added a hint feature (painting name), as sometimes the alt text is not the best

 ## Testing

+I used Cypress, a Javascript based frontend testing tool.
+I like it because you can write both unit and e2e tests, and the syntax is intuitive and easy to read.

+All tests for this app are located in the file: `guess-painting-year.spec.js`

+I wrote the following tests:
+1. Visit page
+2. Verify initial page elements are present
+3. Test the generate button, and verify that expected elements appear once clicked
+4. Verify that the fetched image has alt text
+5. Test invalid inputs (not an int or empty)
+6. Test the hint button
+7. Test a valid guess
+8. Test the play again button works as expected

 ## Resources